NCAA report paints promising picture of how UNT is dealing with financial fallout of coronavirus pandemic

 The drop was due in part to a decline of more than $800,000 in UNT’s NCAA distribution after the men’s national championship basketball tournament was canceled.
 UNT also brought in $360,000 less in the last fiscal year in program sales, parking and concession revenue after spring events at the Super Pit were canceled.

-The money UNT saved when spring sports were canceled and maintaining a tight budget helped UNT make up for those losses.
+The money UNT saved when spring sports were canceled and maintaining a tight budget helped the department make up for those losses.

 “Cutting corners has helped,” Baker said.
 “We dropped everything into essential, important and elective buckets.
 We held off on the things in the elective bucket and have had a lot of discussions about things in the important bucket.
 We were able to do a lot of things we feel are important, but there were things we feel are important that we weren’t able to do.”